cybertraining-dsc/sp21-599-358/project/index.md

 ## 2. Using the CARLA Simulator

-The data will come from the CARLA simulator which uses the driver inputs and puts into a driving log which contains data of the trajectory and the surroundings of the simulated vehicle.
+The CARLA simulator which uses the driver inputs and puts into a driving log which contains data of the trajectory and the surroundings of the simulated vehicle.
 The CARLA simulator uses the the steering angle and throttle to act much like the controllable inputs of a real vehicle.
 CARLA is an open-source CARLA has been developed from the ground up to support development, training, and validation of autonomous driving systems.
 In addition to open-source code and protocols,